Tywrap-Studios/BlossomBridge/docs/developers/index.md

     dependencies {
         ...
-        implementation "com.github.Tywrap-Studios:BlossomBridge:${project.blossombridge_version}"
+        implementation("com.github.Tywrap-Studios:BlossomBridge:${project.blossombridge_version}")
     }
     ```

 ??? tip "Using Local files"
     Firstly, obtain a `blossombridge-<version>-sources.jar` from any of the following sources:
     === "Platform"
-        BlossomBridge **pre-2.1.0** is only available on Modrinth.
-You can get the jars [here](https://modrinth.com/mod/blossombridge).
+        BlossomBridge **pre-2.1.0** is available on Modrinth.
+You can get the jars [here](https://modrinth.com/mod/blossombridge/versions).
+        Alternatively, you can get the latest version from the [Releases tab](https://github.com/Tywrap-Studios/BlossomBridge/releases) of the repository.
     === "Building"
         Clone the repository and run `./gradlew build` in the root directory of the project.
 Your sources jar will be in a folder called `build/libs`.
     === "GitHub Actions"